Women's Super League final day: Stories of the 2024-25 season from champions Chelsea to relegated Crystal Palace

 Nick Cushing was placed in interim charge in March following Taylor's dismissal - the club citing performance-related reasons - but the move has not had the desired affect.
 An argument might be made for circumstances actually worsening.

-They lost home and away in the Manchester derby for the first time in their history.
+They lost at home in the Manchester derby for the first time in their history.
 They were dumped out of three separate competitions by Chelsea in the same 12-day period.
-And they have missed out on European qualification too.
+And have missed out on European qualification too, surrendering their place to United, of all teams.

 Comparing this season at the same stage to last, City have the biggest negative differential between points won of any side (-12, 52 vs 40).
 A summer reset cannot come soon enough.